 All dogs need protein in their diets, but too much protein can exacerbate kidney disease.
 This is because the kidneys process and break down dietary protein.
 Lower protein in the diet decreases the workload on the kidneys and minimizes the waste that enters the bloodstream.
 However, the protein content of food must still be adequate to support the dog's nutritional needs.

 Phosphorous from the diet is also processed in the kidneys and is closely related to protein.
 Dysfunctional kidneys cannot adequately process phosphorus, leaving levels in the blood high and dangerous.
 Diets lower in protein are also low in phosphorous.
 However, blood tests may reveal that a dog's phosphorous levels are still too high.
-In these cases, a phosphorous binder may need to be added to the food to reduce the amount that remains in the bloodstream.
+In these cases, a phosphorous binder may need to be added to the dog's regimen to reduce the amount that remains in the bloodstream.

 Chronic kidney disease often causes low potassium levels in dogs.
 This can lead to muscle loss or weakness, low energy levels, and poor quality of life.
 Therapeutic kidney diets are often supplemented with extra potassium.
 Your vet may also recommend a separate potassium supplement to be taken orally.